 The firm has designed the building itself to be rotated from the original footprint to engage both Maple Avenue and Northern Pines Road.
 “A reimaging of the existing parking lot improves safety and drivability, increases green space, and adds parking spots, allowing the location to host more customers at a time than before” said Michael Phinney, Principal Architect of Phinney Design Group.
 “The Adirondack Trust Company aims to support our region not only with financial services, but by actively engaging sustainable design.
 Phinney Design Group couldn’t be happier to help them achieve this aspiration.
 With this newly redesigned branch, we hope to set a precedent for design that reflects the Adirondack Trust Company’s mission and image for an ever-growing and bright future.”

-The Adirondack Trust Company plans to begin construction on the branch in Spring 2018 and it is expected to be completed sometime that Summer.
+The Adirondack Trust Company plans to begin construction on the branch in Spring 2018 and it is expected to be completed this fall.